Azure/terraform-azurerm-avm-ptn-vnetgateway/README.md

   - `bgp_peering_address` - (Required) The BGP peering address of the Local Network Gateway.
   - `peer_weight` - (Optional) The weight added to routes learned from this BGP speaker.

-- `connection_config` - (Optional) a `connection_config` block as defined below.
+- `connection` - (Optional) a `connection` block as defined below.
 Used to configure the Virtual Network Gateway Connection for the Local Network Gateway.
   - `name` - (Optional) The name of the Virtual Network Gateway Connection.
   - `type` - (Required) The type of Virtual Network Gateway Connection.
 Possible values are IPsec or Vnet2Vnet.
   - `connection_mode` - (Optional) The connection mode.